Benjamin Fawcett

-Benjamin Fawcett (December 1808, in Bridlington, East Riding of Yorkshire – January 1893) was an English nineteenth century woodblock colour printer.
+Benjamin Fawcett (December 1808, in Bridlington, East Riding of Yorkshire – January 1893) was an English nineteenth century wood-engraver and colour printer.

 Life

 The son of a ship's master, Fawcett was apprenticed at age 14 for seven years to William Forth, a Bridlington bookseller and printer.
 In 1831, he started his own business in Middle Street, Driffield, as music seller, bookbinder and printer, bookseller and stationer.

 He married Mary Ann Woodmansey in 1830, with whom he had two sons before her death in 1834.
-He was married again in 1848, to the scientific illustrator and artist Martha Porter, and raised four daughters and six sons.
+He was married again in 1848, to one of his colourists Martha Porter who was 20 years his junior and heavily pregnant at the time.
+They raised four daughters and six sons.

 Benjamin Fawcett died in January 1893, a few weeks before his associate Francis Orpen Morris.

 Works

 His early works were mostly children's books published by Webb & Millington of Leeds.
 In about 1845 he formed a close working association with Francis Orpen Morris.
 This relationship would last nearly 50 years and have a profound effect on British ornithology.
 Morris wrote the text for books which were financed and printed by Fawcett, and were engraved by Alexander Francis Lydon (1836–1917), who had started his career as Fawcett's apprentice.
 Colour printing was a major change from the much-admired monochrome work of Thomas Bewick (1753–1828).
 At first wood-engraving illustrations were coloured by hand, but later a system of colouring from multiple wood blocks was used.

 Fawcett colourised the etched copper plates which were created by bryologist Frances Elizabeth Tripp to accompany her two-volume guide British Mosses.